callanblythebrombacher/laravel_psi/README.md

 ##<li>React Frontend</li>
 ###-Reasoning:
 - Responsiveness
-- Components Increase the front end turn around times
+- Components decrease the front end turn around times
 - React allows the one to easily build mobile apps by integrating react native
 ##<li>React-Bootstrap Styling</li>
 ###-Reasoning:
 - as per the requirements of the assignment
-- prebuilt bootstrap components increase development turn around time and front end responsiveness
+- prebuilt bootstrap components decrease development turn around time and front end responsiveness
+##<li>React-Device-Detect Responsiveness</li>
+###-Reasoning:
+- as per the requirements of the assignment
+- better turn around times and the ability to load different components for different screen sizes without the use of breakpoints

 #Installation